tozd/gitlab-config/testdata/projects.md

 Values for the project visibility level are:

-- `private`: project access must be granted explicitly for each user.
+- `private`: project access must be granted explicitly to each user.
 - `internal`: the project can be cloned by any signed-in user except [external users](../user/permissions.md#external-users).
 - `public`: the project can be accessed without any authentication.